vaisu-bhut/CoinBreakr/website/README.md

 ## License

-This project is part of the CoinBreakr application suite.
+This project is part of the Splitlyr application suite.